joewez/AmpyFileManager/README.md

 - To open a file for viewing or editing, select the file and click "Open" (or just double-click the filename)
 - To go into a sub-folder select the folder and click "Open" (or just double-click the folder name)
+- "New" will prepare a new file for editing
 - "Load" will allow you to import a file
 - "Delete" will delete the file from the device
+- "MKDIR" will allow you to create a sub-folder
+- "Refresh" will reread the file list of the current directory
+- "Backup Device" will prepare end execute a batch file that will backup the contents of the device
+- "Console/Edit Mode" will toggle between an active console window and an active edit area

 ADDITIONAL INFO: